orgua/universal-android-debloater-UI/README.md

 ### Usage

+- WARNING AS ALWAYS: always make a full nandroid / twrp backup before changing the system!
 - config your phone to allow adb shell (see debloater project for details)
 - run main.py -> UI should appear
 - connect your device